Artificial intelligence industry in China: Late 1970s to early 2010s

-Artificial intelligence research and development did not start until the late 1970s after Deng Xiaoping's economic reforms.
-While there was a lack of AI-related research between the 1950s and 1960s, some scholars believe this is due to the influence of cybernetics from the Soviet Union despite the Sino-Soviet split during the late 1950s and early 1960s.
+Chinese artificial intelligence research and development began in the late 1970s after Deng Xiaoping's reform and opening up.
+China's first national conference on AI occurred in 1979.
+Academic journals in the late 1970s began publishing literature reviews of Western research on AI topics.

 In the 1980s, a group of Chinese scientists launched AI research led by Qian Xuesen and Wu Wenjun.
 However, during the time, China's society still had a generally conservative view towards AI.
-Early AI development in China was difficult so China's government approached these challenges by sending Chinese scholars overseas to study AI and further providing government funds for research projects.
+In the early 1980s, Science Press published translated versions of Western textbooks such as Patrick Winston's Artificial Intelligence and Nils John Nilsson's Principles of Artificial Intelligence.
+In 1980, a journal of the Chinese Academy of Sciences convened its first annual National Symposium on Artificial Intelligence, which included national and international scholars like Herbert A. Simon.

 The Chinese Association for Artificial Intelligence (CAAI) was founded in September 1981 and was authorized by the Ministry of Civil Affairs.
-The first chairman of the executive committee was Qin Yuanxun, who received a PhD in philosophy from Harvard University.
-In 1987, China's first research publication on artificial intelligence was published by Tsinghua University.
+CAAI has continued to be the largest AI association in China as of 2025.
+In 1982, CAAI began publishing the Artificial Intelligence Journal, which published early AI research by Chinese academics.

+In the 1980s, Chinese research on AI was influenced by the field of cybernetics, particularly the work of Norbert Weiner and his text Cybernetics: Or Control and Communication in the Animal and the Machine.
+Chinese researchers at the time sought to situate AI as part of a broader "Intelligence Science" field which would include disciplines like mathematics, computer science, cognitive science, social sciences, and philosophy.

+In 1987, Tsinghua University began a research publication on AI.

 Beginning in 1993, smart automation and intelligence have been part of China's national technology plan.

 Since the 2000s, the Chinese government has further expanded its research and development funds for AI and the number of government-sponsored research projects has dramatically increased.
 In 2006, China announced a policy priority for the development of artificial intelligence, which was included in the National Medium and Long Term Plan for the Development of Science and Technology (2006–2020), released by the State Council.
-In the same year, artificial intelligence was also mentioned in the eleventh five-year plan.
+In the same year, artificial intelligence was also mentioned in the 11th Five-Year Plan.

 In 2011, the Association for the Advancement of Artificial Intelligence (AAAI) established a branch in Beijing, China.
 At same year, the Wu Wenjun Artificial Intelligence Science and Technology Award was founded in honor of Chinese mathematician Wu Wenjun, and it became the highest award for Chinese achievements in the field of artificial intelligence.
 The first award ceremony was held on May 14, 2012.
 In 2013, the International Joint Conferences on Artificial Intelligence (IJCAI) was held in Beijing, marking the first time the conference was held in China.
 This event coincided with the Chinese government's announcement of the "Chinese Intelligence Year," a significant milestone in China's development of artificial intelligence.